 Callbacks

-Four interviews with a mixture of partners and associates await those who get to the callback stage, though this can vary by office.
-According to hiring sources at the firm, “our interviewers tend to ask more behavioral questions than we ask at the OCI stage.
+Interviews with a mixture of partners and associates await those who get to the callback stage.
+According to hiring sources at the firm, “our interviewers tend to ask more behavioral questions than we ask at the screening stage.
 Interviewers will continue to assess the candidate’s interpersonal skills, motivation, applied intelligence and entrepreneurial qualities.
 Additionally, interviewers will try to determine the candidate’s interest in the firm and the particular office.”
 Those we spoke to didn't find the experience too taxing: “For the most part you just have a conversation – they’re thinking about how you would work with this person or this group.”

 Top tips for this stage: